labrocadabro/100devs-faq/README.md

 ## Will the content be taken down at some point?
 Do I need to worry about losing access?

 Leon has said he'll keep the content up on Youtube permanently, and he's also looking into adding open source/open content licenses to everything.

 The community-made resources are a little trickier, but most people have hosted their resources on free services that are unllikely to disappear (Github, Google Docs, etc).
+I am committed to keeping my progress tracker up as long as 100Devs exists.
 And while these are often very useful, they're never necessary.

 ## How do I join a house?

 Originally there were houses for different levels of commitment to the program, but this cohort exploded in popularity and the houses were dropped early on.
+House Turing was re-introduced for Huntober but its importance is minimal and it is currently unavailable to new applicants.

 ## How do I find an accountability buddy or study group?